GUIDE STAFF

 Karen Delaney

-Whether paddling, hiking, or skiing, she loves sharing her passion for the outdoors with everyone.
+Whether paddling, hiking, or skiing, Karen loved sharing her passion for the outdoors with everyone.

 Karen moved to Lake Placid January of 1980 to work as a nurse during the 1980 Olympics games.
 She fell in love with the area and all it has to offer.
 She and Brian opened HPC in May of 1983.
-Four children later she still loves to get out in the great local wilderness, especially sharing her passion with women, children, and families.
+Four children later, she still loved to get out in the great local wilderness, especially sharing her passion with women, children, and families.

-Her specialties are nordic skiing, back country skiing, snowshoeing, biking (all types), hiking, and paddling.
-She is even a lifeguard and teaches local kids and triathletes swimming.
-She welcomes all to experience the Adirondack’s diversity and beauty!
+She specialized in nordic skiing, back country skiing, snowshoeing, biking, hiking, and paddling.
+She was even a lifeguard and taught local kids and triathletes swimming.
+She welcomed all to experience the diversity and beauty of the Adirondacks!

 Royce Van Evera